alexkoontz/student-fitness-session-scheduler/README.md

 ### Phase 1 of Development (September - October 2019)

 Dave was able to set up a mySQL database server and an PHP-enabled Apache webserver for us to use.
 These were both hosted on a Linux server owned and operated by the University.
 Our front-end was setup to utilize the Bootstrap 4 framework.
 The bulk of the work for this project was in PHP.
 Our initial step was to make sure we could query and modify our database.
+After that we integrated the University's WebAcess system, which is a universal login system that allows us to know which student is signed in and keep access to the website restritcted to Penn State students only.
 Once that was established we wrote some PHP algorithms to display sessions within a date range of two weeks out.
 The final front-end design was completed by Dave.

 ### Phase 2 of Development (tba)

 ## Deployment

+The campus fitness instructor was briefed on how he would access the database of students that have signed up for fitness sessions.
+After we were given approval from him, we were able to get announcements printed from the Student Affairs department annoucing the new website and how students would access it.
+We found that a month after deploying the website we had multiple students successfully using it.

 ## Conclusion
 This project allowed me to familiarize myself with the PHP programming language.
 It also showed me how to access and modify a database by using a combination of **HTML**, **jQuery**, and **PHP**.
 This project used a common network stack know as **LAMP**, which stands for Linux, Apache, MySql, and (in this case) PHP.
 This combination of operating system, web server, database manager, and programming language allows for this web application to function properly.
 I was also able to think through the algorithm of displaying a certain amount of sessions based on the current day and time.